-The Core Sub-Internship (sub-I) is a fourth year clinical rotation taken in one of 5 core clinical disciplines: internal medicine, general surgery, pediatrics, obstetrics/gynecology, family and community medicine, orthopaedic surgery, psychiatry, neurosurgery and cardiothoracic surgery.
+The Core Sub-Internship (sub-I) is a fourth-year clinical rotation taken in one of five core clinical disciplines: internal medicine, general surgery, pediatrics, obstetrics/gynecology, family and community medicine, orthopaedic surgery, neurosurgery and cardiothoracic surgery.
 It serves as an experience which helps prepare students for residency by allowing them to function with increased responsibility compared to third-year clerkship rotations.
 The student in a sub-internship should function at the level of a traditional intern or post-graduate year 1 (PGY1) learner.

 - Syllabus (PDF).

 Students are required to take at least one 4-week sub-internship during their fourth year in a core discipline to meet graduation requirements.
 This rotation must be taken with a University of Arizona faculty preceptor.
 The following are general criteria by which a rotation will qualify as a core sub-I. These criteria serve to distinguish a sub-I from a third or fourth year clerkship rotation or a general fourth year elective rotation.

-- Core disciplines (internal medicine, general surgery, pediatrics, obstetrics/gynecology family and community medicine, orthopaedic surgery, psychiatry, neurosurgery and cardiothoracic surgery).
+- Core disciplines (internal medicine, general surgery, pediatrics, obstetrics/gynecology family and community medicine, orthopaedic surgery, neurosurgery and cardiothoracic surgery).

 - Level of responsibility similar to an intern (PGY1).